midbel/packit/README.md

 * The included file is parsed and evaluated as if its content appeared inline in place of the `.include`
 * Variables declared in the including file (i.e., the file that uses the macro) are accessible from within the included file.

+##### .macro

+The .macro directive allows you to define custom macros, serving as reusable shortcuts that can substitute calls to the .exec macro along with their arguments.

+Usage:

+* the macro must only appear at the beginning of a line (preceded) only by optional whitespace
+* it takes exactly two arguments:
+  1. the identifier of the customed macro that can be used later in the Packfile
+  2. the command string that will be executed when calling the customed macro

 ##### .let

 The `.let` macro defines a new variable within the current Packfile's scope.
 Once defined, value of variable can be retrieved from its identifier with the syntax `$ident`